-These vegan vanilla cupcakes are so light and fluffy that nobody would guess that they're eggless and dairy free!
+This Vegan Vanilla Cupcakes recipe is so light and fluffy that nobody would guess that they're eggless and dairy free!
 It's a super easy 1-bowl recipe that's light, moist and delicious.
-You only need 7 ingredients and 20 minutes!
+You only need 7 ingredients and 20 minutes.

 Ever since I made my vegan chocolate cake a few years ago and it turned out AMAZING, I've been obsessed with creating the best vegan cake recipes.